 Effective March 1, 2020, MEDCO entered into a management agreement (the Management Agreement) with Capstone On-Campus Management (COCM) to provide certain management, leasing and administrative services for the Project.
-The Management Agreement has an initial term beginning March 1, 2020 and ending June 30, 2023, with the option to continue for successive one year terms beginning on July 1, 2023.
+The Management Agreement had an initial term beginning March 1, 2020 and ending June 30, 2023, with the option to continue for successive one year terms beginning on July 1, 2023.
+MEDCO exercised the option to continue the management agreement with COCM for an additional one year term beginning on July 1, 2023.
 Beginning on March 16, 2020, the management fee is payable monthly in an amount equal to 3.5% of rental revenues, as defined in the Management Agreement.
 In accordance with the Management Agreement, 80% of the management fee shall be paid monthly, in arrears, on the 25th day of the following month and 20% of the management fee shall be subordinate and payable only after the payment of all amounts owed to other Persons, as defined in the Management Agreement, and shall be paid in two installments on January 25 and July 25 of each lease year beginning in July 2020.
 Any portion of the management fee earned but unpaid in one lease year may be carried over for payment in the next lease year in which rental revenues are sufficient for such purpose.

-Management fee expense was \$246,071, and \$233,579 for the years ended June 30, 2022 and 2021, respectively.
+Management fee expense was \$239,602, and \$246,071 for the years ended June 30, 2023 and 2022, respectively.

-Notes to Financial Statements For the Years Ended June 30, 2022 and 2021
+Notes to Financial Statements For the Years Ended June 30, 2023 and 2022